Not much work going on but plenty to play around with! Here are quick links to some knitting patterns children will love to get their hands on.

-As well as being cute little pocket-sized toys, or as a warning on the door for any approaching visitor (great for teenagers!), these can also be decoratively tied onto a door, or even added as a purse or hair charm.
-Several emoji knitting patterns to choose from!
+Cute little pocket-sized toys, or use as a warning when hung on the door handle for any approaching visitor (great for teenagers!)
+These can be decoratively tied onto a door, or even added to a purse or hair charm.
+Several emoji-style faces knitting patterns to choose from!

-2 Hours 30 minutes Each Knitted Emoji (approx.)
+2 Hours 30 minutes Each Knitted Face (approx.)

 Wondering where you can fit in the time?

 Often it's about making time, and if you really want to do it there is always a way.
 However, even with work, household jobs and children's busy schedules, here's how you can squeeze in that half an hour.
 (Opens in new tab...)